-10. The determining of this Instrument finalises the investigation in relation to reactive arthritis as advertised in the Government Notices Gazette of 14 November 2017.
+10. The determining of this Instrument finalises the investigation in relation to acute meniscal tear of the knee as advertised in the Government Notices Gazette of 14 November 2017.

 References

 11. A list of references relating to the above condition is available to any person or organisation referred to in subsection 196E(1)(a) to (c) of the VEA.
 Any such request must be made in writing to the Repatriation Medical Authority at the following address: